-- If your child is absent due to illness, please call the office at (248) 655-3838 by 9:00 AM. - If your child has had a fever of 100° or more, the child should stay at home for 24 hours after the temperature returns to normal without fever reducing medication. - If your child has vomited or had diarrhea, the child should also stay home until 24 hours after the last episode, and be able to eat normally. - If your child has any rash, check with your family physician before sending the child to school.
+- If a student requires more than basic first aid, 911 will be called. - If your child is absent due to illness, please call the office at (248) 655-3838 by 9:00 AM. - If your child has had a fever of 100° or more, the child should stay at home for 24 hours after the temperature returns to normal without fever reducing medication. - If your child has vomited or had diarrhea, the child should also stay home until 24 hours after the last episode, and be able to eat normally. - If your child has any rash, check with your family physician before sending the child to school.
 The Oakland County Health Department requires us to exclude any child with a rash that has not been diagnosed by a doctor; a note from the physician stating the child is not communicable is required for the child to return to school. - All communicable conditions (e.g. chicken pox, strep throat, head lice, "pinkeye") should be reported to the school. - If your child is ill at school, the school staff will attempt to call the parent first and then the other names on the Emergency Card.
 A student will not be sent home without consulting an adult.